kvn42999/Classifying-Biophysical-Subpopulations-of-ISGS/README.md

 # Classifying-Biophysical-Subpopulations-of-ISGS
 Code used to perform ISG Subpopulation Analysis

 Below, a cell imaged using SXT is shown on the left, with the nucleus, mitochondria, plasma membrane, and ISGs shown.
-To the right, the different classes of ISGs are depicted.
+To the right, the different classified subpopulations of ISGs are depicted.

 <p align = "center">
   <img src="BlenderRenderings/9917_2_Whole_TAK.png" alt="ISG" width="400">